Webblook/CurrencyPanel/README.md

 ## At an erly date

-- Bar, line, area  charts  and other charts
-- Additional widgets, their customization
+- New widgets, their customization
+- Interface settings
 - Currency converter
-- Interface settings
-- Our main goal is to support all currencies (Change pricing plan)
+- Support all currencies (change pricing plan)

 ## Built with